roalko/squatpro/README.md

 ## LSTM Model

 The benefit of using a Long Short Term Memory neural network is that there is an extra element of long term memory, where the neural network has data about the data in prior layers as a 'memory' which allows the model to find the relationships between the data itself and between the data and output.

+# Extentions

+This model is highly extendable, here are some ideas for improving the project.

+1. Getting more data to train the model : We have seen the model improving a lot with the increasing numnber of dataset.
+2. Improving Neural Network Model  : Tuning hyperparameters, Backtesting, Trying different Neural Networks

+# Contributing

+We are grateful for any suggestions or bug fixes.
+Hope you enjoy this project!